A groupoid rack and spatial surfaces: Introduction

-In this paper, we introduce an algebraic structure, a \textit{groupoid rack}, that can be used for colorings of spatial surface diagrams.
-We show that for a given groupoid rack, the number of colorings is an invariant of a spatial surface (Theorem \ref{thm coloring invariant}).
-Furthermore, a groupoid rack has a universal property on colorings of spatial surface diagrams (Theorem \ref{thm universality}).
-Multiple group racks \cite{Ishii-Matsuzaki-Murao2020} and heap racks \cite{Saito-Zappala2023} are examples of groupoid racks.
+In this paper, we introduce an algebraic system, a \textit{groupoid rack}, that can be used for colorings of diagrams of spatial surfaces in order to obtain an invariant of spatial surfaces.
+For a given finite groupoid rack, the number of colorings is an invariant of spatial surfaces (Theorem \ref{thm coloring invariant}).
+A multiple group rack and a heap rack are regarded as groupoid racks in our sense.
+We show that a groupoid rack has a universal property on colorings of diagrams of spatial surfaces (Theorem \ref{thm universality}).